Medical emergencies

 The rainy season is May to October.
 Sometimes flooding occurs and roads become impassable.

-Authorities may close borders without warning.
+Authorities may close borders or set up roadblocks without warning.
 This is due to the presence of armed groups and risk of cross border incursions.

 More information: